 - Shop secondhand: Fast fashion is having a substantial negative impact on the planet.
 Find second-hand shops and buy things you need from there.

 - Pick-up trash: Organize a local garbage pick-up or do it with a few of your friends in an area that needs a bit of cleaning!

 - Consider flying less: If possible, think first of other ways of traveling, such as a bus or a train.

-- Try to lower animal products’ consumption: This needs a whole separate post, but animal agriculture leaves one of the most significant impacts on our planet.
+- Try to lower animal products consumption: Animal agriculture leaves one of the most significant impacts on our planet.
 Find more about the benefits of reducing meat consumption, and why you should try to look at and incorporate plant-based alternatives.

 Zero waste doesn’t exclude recycling.
 However, it is essential to remember that recycling comes AFTER waste prevention – it is the last resort for living a zero waste lifestyle.

 The idea behind this is to lower the waste you create, taking into different consideration factors in your individual life.

 Unfortunately, the majority of products we want or need in our everyday life are sold in packaging.

 Sometimes, it can be a hustle to get it package-free, especially if you don’t have a bulk shop nearby.
 In that case, there are still some things you can do.